maldago/IGS.Marketplace/README.md

 Building the solution will require docker and [Entity Framework Core tools](https://docs.microsoft.com/en-us/ef/core/cli/dotnet)

-From the root of the solution the iumage can be created issuing the following command:
+From the root of the solution the image can be created issuing the following command:

 ```docker-compose build```